tropicbliss/alignment_exporter/README.md

 This crate provides alignment info for a user-defined struct, though this crate has increased in scope over time to include other information, such as the type name of struct fields.

-As for why the name of my procedural macro crate contains the word "derive" even though it is not a derive macro, I forgot to change it before publishing it.
+As for why `alignment-exporter-derive` contains the word "derive" even though it is not a derive macro, I forgot to change the name before publishing it.
 Oh well.

 Using this crate requires an MSRV of 1.80.